ToolShed

 • We cover basic gardening information and techniques.

-• Teachers and administrators need support in finding ways to link the garden to state learning standards.
+• Teachers and administrators need support linking the garden to state learning standards.
 Teaching in a garden can feel overwhelming at first.
-Even the most experienced teacher may struggle to see how the school garden can tie into a school day without taking away from something else- like an ELA or Math block.
-We offer a 3-part professional development series to prepare teachers for success in using a garden space to teach with our curriculum, as well as creating opportunities for teaching their own lessons using the garden.
+Even the most experienced teacher may struggle to see how the school garden can fit into the school day without taking away from something else—like an ELA or Math block.
+We offer a 3-part professional development series to prepare teachers for success using our curriculum in the garden, as well as creating opportunities to teach their own lessons in the space.
 Our ToolShed professional development workshops cultivate a cohort of trained teachers to use the garden for years to come!

-• The care of a garden requires long-term planning.
-Many school gardens grow out of the work of a select few active parents or an excited teacher, watering and weeding with love.
-While this is a great way to start, we have found that these garden champions often move on after a few years- maybe their child aged out of the school, or the family shifted focus to sports, or the teacher retired or swapped schools.
-This results in the garden falling into disrepair rather quickly, and leaves schools to wait for a new champion to emerge to revitalize the space.
+• Garden care requires long-term planning.
+Many school gardens grow out of the work of a select few active parents or an excited teacher watering and weeding with love.
+While this is a great way to start, we have found that these garden champions often move on after a few years—perhaps their child aged out of the school, the family shifted focus to sports, or the teacher retired or changed schools.
+This results in the garden falling into disrepair rather quickly and leaves schools waiting for a new champion to emerge to revitalize the space.
 We offer consultation services that help get your garden built and develop a long-term maintenance strategy to ensure the space stays user-friendly for students and staff, even if one or two champions move on.

 • What about summer?
-Aren’t gardens the most productive over the summer months when school is out?
+Aren't gardens most productive over the summer months when school is out?
 Yes.
 This is a huge issue with many school gardens in colder climates.
-We will help you develop a robust volunteer program to plant seeds and water the space over the summer months.
-We also provide a Garden Education Resource Package that includes a crop plan specifically timed for spring and fall harvests for students and teachers to enjoy the harvest!
+We will help you develop a robust volunteer program to plant seeds and water the space over summer.
+We also provide a Garden Education Resource Package that includes a crop plan specifically timed for spring and fall harvests so students and teachers can enjoy the harvest!